Applicable plans

 Formulas

-When you create a formula field, it applies to every single item in a collection.
+When you create a formula field, it applies to every single item in a list.
 Think of it as applying a formula to an entire column in a normal spreadsheet.
-The formula takes in information from other fields in the collection to create new information (in a normal spreadsheet: taking in data from other columns to calculate something for each row).
+The formula takes in information from other fields in the list to create new information (in a normal spreadsheet: taking in data from other columns to calculate something for each row).

-The formula field allows you to create formulas using common operators or functions on number or reference fields in your collection.
+The formula field allows you to create formulas using common operators or functions on number or reference fields in your list.

 For example, if you wanted to calculate the cost of labour for a task, your formula would look like this:

 You create an ‘Estimated Cost’ formula field that multiplies ‘Hourly Wage’ by ‘Estimated Time’ and adds ‘Material Cost’.
-The estimated cost for each task is then displayed on each item in the collection!
+The estimated cost for each task is then displayed on each item in the list!

 Guide to using functions and formulas